2016 Southeast Asian haze

-The 2016 Southeast Asian Haze was a transnational haze crisis which is a recurring problem with transboundary air pollution brought on by fires.
+The 2016 Southeast Asian Haze was a transnational haze crisis that affected several nations.
+Smog is a recurring problem with transboundary air pollution brought on by fires.
 The 2016 haze that took place affected several countries in Southeast Asia, including Indonesia, Malaysia and Singapore.
 It brought negative effects towards the environment and brought an impact on people's health and the economy.

 In some Southeast Asian nations, air quality deteriorates to dangerous levels as a result of excessive quantities of airborne particulate matter from burning biomass.